silvercart/silvercart/docs/en/01_Techbase/01_Develop/04_Groupviews.md

 			Requirements::themedCSS('SilvercartGroupViewFourtile');
 			$preferences = parent::preferences();
 			$preferences['code']            = 'fourtile';
-			$preferences['i18n_key']        = 'SilvercartGroupView.FOURTILE';
+			$preferences['i18n_key']        = 'SilverCart\View\GroupView\GroupViewBase.FOURTILE';
 			$preferences['i18n_default']    = 'Four tiles';
 			return $preferences;
 		}
 	}

-As a little foreshadowing towards the template and CSS files, the Requirements call is already added to the SilvercartGroupViewFourtile::preferences() method.
+As a little foreshadowing towards the template and CSS files, the Requirements call is already added to the GroupViewFourtile::preferences() method.
 ### Adding the i18n support

-To support multilingual button labels (in this case german and american english) the i18n index defined in SilvercartGroupViewFourtile::preferences() has to be added to the relevant i18n files.
+To support multilingual button labels (in this case german and american english) the i18n index defined in GroupViewFourtile::preferences() has to be added to the relevant i18n files.

 	+ assets
 	+ cms
 	+ customhtmlform
-	+ dataobject_manager
+	+ framework
 	+ googlesitemaps
 	+ mysite
-	+ requirements_engine
-	+ sapphire
 	+ silvercart
-	- silvercart_groupview_fourtile
+	- silvercart-groupview-fourtile
 		- code
+			- View
-			- groupview
+                - GroupView
-				SilvercartGroupViewFourtile.php
+                    GroupViewFourtile.php
 		- lang
-			de_DE.php
-			en_US.php
+			de.yml
+			en.yml
 		_config.php
-	+ silvercart_payment_paypal
+	+ silvercart-payment-paypal
-	+ silvercart_payment_prepayment
+	+ silvercart-payment-prepayment
 	+ themes
-	+ uploadify

-Entry for german file de_DE.php:
+Entry for german file de.yml:

 	:::php
-	$lang['de_DE']['SilvercartGroupView']['FOURTILE'] = 'Vier Kacheln';
+    de:
+      SilverCart\View\GroupView\GroupViewBase:
+        FOURTILE: "Vier Kacheln"

-Entry for english file en_US.php:
+Entry for english file en.yml:

 	:::php
-	$lang['en_US']['SilvercartGroupView']['FOURTILE'] = 'Four tiles';
+    en:
+      SilverCart\View\GroupView\GroupViewBase:
+        FOURTILE: "Four tiles"

 ### Adding the Templates

 Now it's time to add the templates, the CSS file and two icons for the new GroupView.
-Like mentioned in the Implementing the GroupView object part, the CSS file has to be included by calling Requirements::themedCSS('SilvercartGroupViewFourtile') in the SilvercartGroupViewFourtile::preferences() method.
+Like mentioned in the Implementing the GroupView object part, the CSS file has to be included by calling Requirements::themedCSS('SilvercartGroupViewFourtile') in the GroupViewFourtile::preferences() method.

 The content of the template files is a little to long to display here, but you can Download all the relevant files of this HowTo as a kind of GroupView module at the end of the HowTo.
 Instead of just displaying the templates code, let me explain how I created them.

 The first step I did was to copy the two templates of the default tile GroupView out of the SilverCart core template directory into the new GroupView template directory.
-The source templates are SilvercartProductGroupPageTile.ss to display the products and SilvercartProductGroupHolderTile.ss to display the product groups.
-Then I renamed them to SilvercartProductGroupPageFourtile.ss and SilvercartProductGroupHolderFourtile.ss.
+The source templates are ProductGroupPageTile.ss to display the products and ProductGroupHolderTile.ss to display the product groups.
+Then I renamed them to ProductGroupPageFourtile.ss and ProductGroupHolderFourtile.ss.
 Now I changed the control logic to match the requirements to display four products a row instead of only two.

-It's important to know that a GroupView is rendered in a custom context, handled by the SilvercartGroupViewDecorator.
+It's important to know that a GroupView is rendered in a custom context, handled by the GroupViewExtension.
 The products or product groups and the relevant meta info can be accessed by the ComponentSet Elements (used in the main control of the GroupView templates).

 The CSS file is very small and provides some basic rules to unify the tiles size.

 The icons are needed to display the buttons to switch to the GroupView or indicate the current GroupView.
-They have to be set in the preferences of the GroupView, so let's have another look into the SilvercartGroupViewFourtile::preferences() method to add the image for the active and inactive GroupView state.
+They have to be set in the preferences of the GroupView, so let's have another look into the GroupViewFourtile::preferences() method to add the image for the active and inactive GroupView state.

-###### SilvercartGroupViewFourtile.php
+###### GroupViewFourtile.php

 	:::php
 	<?php

+    namespace SilverCart\View\GroupView;

+    use SilverCart\View\GroupView\GroupViewBase;
+    use SilverStripe\View\Requirements;

 	/**
 	 * Provides a tiled group view with 4 objects in one row for products and
 	 * productgroups.
 	 *
-	 * @package Silvercart
+     * @package SilverCart
-	 * @subpackage Groupview
+     * @subpackage View_GroupView
 	 * @author Sebastian Diel <sdiel@pixeltricks.de>
 	 * @copyright 2013 pixeltricks GmbH
 	 * @since 10.01.2012
 	 *
-	 * @see SilvercartGroupViewBase (base class)
+	 * @see GroupViewBase (base class)
 	 * @see ProductGroupHolderFourtile.ss (template file)
 	 * @see ProductGroupHolderFourtile.ss (template file)
 	 */
-	class SilvercartGroupViewFourtile extends SilvercartGroupViewBase {
+	class GroupViewFourtile extends GroupViewBase {

 		/**
 		 * main preferences of the group view